JohnEarnest/Decker/docs/lil.md

 Appendix 3: Language Grammar
 ----------------------------
 The following is a slightly hand-waved EBNF description of Lil's syntax.
-The production `ALPHA` is taken as any alphabetic character (upper- or lowercase), and the production `NON_ESC` is any ASCII character between 32 and 126 (except backslash).
+The production `ALPHA` is taken as any alphabetic character (upper- or lowercase), and the production `NON_ESC` is any [DeckRoman](format.html#deckroman) character (except backslash).
 All whitespace is interchangeable in Lil, any amount of whitespace may appear between tokens, and line comments begin with `#`.

 ```
 MONAD   := '-'|'!'|'floor'|'cos'|'sin'|'tan'|'exp'|'ln'|'sqrt'|'count'|'first'|'last'|'sum'|'min'|'max'|